pietro-foini/ISI-WFP/README.md

 ## Folder structure

-The main structure with which the files are stored are the following:
+The main structure with which the files are stored is the following:

 - Food Consumption Score: analysis of the FCS indicator.